Dear Fellow Orange County Residents,

 - Advanced the Irvine Tech Valley Initiative to attract and help Startup companies in the IT and Bio/medical fields, the InnoVine movement.

-Please allow me to serve you by voting for me on the Primary Election Day on June 7, 2016.
+Please allow me to serve you by voting for me on Election Day on November 8, 2016.
 Together, let's make California a better place to live in.

 It is my privilege and honor to serve the people of Irvine, and it would be to serve all of the people of the 68th Assembly District.